abyssswatcher/gobarber-api/README.md

 ## Installation

-First of all you need to install NodeJS, Yarn, PostgreSQL and MongoDB
+First of all you need to install NodeJS, Yarn, PostgreSQL, MongoDB and Redis

 1. Install all dependencies.